AaySah92/yt-radio/README.md

 ## Features

+- **Supports YouTube playlists** as long as they are public or "unlisted"
 - Clicking the YT button starts / stops the player.
 - Scrolling up on the YT button goes to the next track.
 - Scrolling down on the YT button goes to the previous track.
 - The title of the current track is shown next to the YT button.